llikey2020/knowledgebase/Infra/china_gitlab.md

 Once the China gitlab is upgraded to the same version as Toronto gitlab, it should be able to run all the gitlab_ci scripts**

 ### Deploy gitlab runner on k8s cluster
+use a config file with following contents

+https://gitlab.planetrover.ca/planetrover/knowledge/-/blob/master/files/values.yaml

-use a config file with following contents, https://gitlab.planetrover.ca/planetrover/knowledge/-/blob/master/files/values.yaml make sure replace the parameters in lines 68, 74
+make sure replace the parameters in lines 68, 74

 Run following command to deploy the gitlab runner

 ```
 helm upgrade --install  --namespace gitlab-runner gitlab-runner -f values.yaml gitlab/gitlab-runner
 ```